mehdichera/calculator/README.md

 # calculator
-Your site is live at https://mehdichera.github.io/calculator/
+the site is live at https://mehdichera.github.io/calculator/